lablup/backend.ai/.github/CONTRIBUTING.md

 branch in your GitHub account.
 The branch name should be prefixed with "feature/" and the rest should be hyphenated slugs (words and numbers).
-You may append the related issue number ("#xxx"), but please include the issue number in the pull request's description instead.
+You may append the related issue number ("#xxx"), but please include the issue number in the pull request's description instead, to avoid potential misbehavior of shell commands and tools which may treat "#" as the comment syntax.

-Since Backend.AI consists of many sub-projects in separate GitHub repositories, we recommend to pile an issue in the meta repository and mention it like "refs lablup/backend.ai#xxx" in all pull requests in individual sub-projects.
+Since Backend.AI consists of many sub-projects in separate GitHub repositories, it is often required to make multiple PRs to multiple repositories to resolve a single issue.
+To get an integrated view, we recommend to pile an issue in the meta repository and mention it like "refs lablup/backend.ai#xxx" in all related pull requests in individual sub-projects.

 Please keep the followings: